Lafayette Police find man shot after responding to disturbance call

 There they located the victim who was then transported to a local hospital.

-Moments prior to the disturbance call police received a call of shots fired in the parking lot of a local business in the 2400 block of W. Pinhook Road.
+Moments prior to the disturbance call police say they received a call of shots fired in the parking lot of a local business in the 2400 block of W. Pinhook Road.

 It was then determined that both calls involved the same party, police said.

-Note: UPDATE: An arrest has been made in a shooting that took place Wednesday afternoon in the 2400 block of W. Pinhook Road.